over 536,000 bikes are stolen every year totalling an annual cost to cyclists £140 million with a current recovery rate less than 4%.

 In the ideal world where everyone records their frame numbers and everyone checks them when buying used, this would virtually stop the trade in stolen bikes overnight.

-This way of thinking has already had an impact in Canada, where it is completely free to check police records for a majority of stolen goods.
+This way of thinking has already had an impact in Canada, where it is completely free to check police records for a majority of stolen goods and in the Neatherland bike thefts were halved in 3 years after a similar exercise.

 For this to happen each individual Police Forces Chief Constable needs to agree to supply the data.
 I'm already working with various teams towards this goal and this petition gives me the ability to say that this is what cyclists want.